Where Do I Put In Power Steering Fluid

 3. If you experience a loss of engine power, it may be due to an obstruction in the system caused by contamination of the PSF.
 Replacing the fluid will help clear any obstructions and restore power to your engine.

-See also When to Change Power Steering Fluid
+See also How Often to Flush Power Steering Fluid

 4. In rare cases, a PSF leak can lead to serious accidents; changing the fluid can prevent these accidents from happening.